 When in this display, you may select the brightness with the headlights on.
-Adjust the brightness with the + and - setting soft-keys or by selecting any point on the scale between the + and - soft-keys.
-Then touch the arrow back soft-key.
+Adjust the brightness with the "+" and "-" setting soft-keys or by selecting any point on the scale between the "+" and "-" soft-keys.
+Then touch the back arrow soft-key.